Alyson Sullivan-Almeida

-Alyson Sullivan-Almeida (born February 7, 1988) is an American politician who is a Republican member of the Massachusetts House of Representatives.
+Alyson Marie Sullivan-Almeida (nee Sullivan, born February 7, 1988) is an American politician who is a Republican member of the Massachusetts House of Representatives.
 A resident of Abington, she was elected as a Republican to represent the 7th Plymouth district.
-Sullivan-Almeida was elected after Representative Geoff Diehl decided to run against Elizabeth Warren in the 2018 U.S. Senate Election.
+Sullivan-Almeida was elected after Representative Geoff Diehl decided to run against Elizabeth Warren in the 2018 U.S. Senate election - facing opposition only twice since her initial election.
 Sullivan-Almeida is also the daughter of former State Representative and ATF Director Michael Sullivan.

+Sullivan-Almeida is considered one of the staunchest conservatives in the Massachusetts house, specifically for her support for Flock cameras, endorsement of Mike Minogue in the 2026 Massachusetts gubernatorial election, and for upholding her father's legacy.

-Committee Assignments
+Committee assignments

 For the 2025-26 Session, Sullivan-Almeida sits on the following committees in the House: